 Financial advisors are not natural marketers, which works against them in crafting their true value.
 However, you can’t go wrong if you focus on your clients.
 Here are a few pointers to help establish a strong value proposition:

 - Target market needs – a specific niche may require solutions that are unique.
-For example, divorced women often go in search of a new advisor.
+For example, divorced women often go in search of a new advisor after their divorce is final.
 Having a page on your website that goes into detail about women’s challenges can go a long way towards establishing trust.

-- Visual websites – you may not realize it, but images can be an important part of the value proposition because they lend an aura of promise in your branding.
+- Visual websites – you may not realize it, but images can be an important part of the value proposition because they lend an aura of promise in your branding and they offer a huge subconscious decision making factor.

 “To understand the man, you must first walk a mile in his moccasin.”